Residual-based Chebyshev filtered subspace iteration for sparse Hermitian eigenvalue problems tolerant to inexact matrix-vector products: Declaration of Generative AI and AI-assisted technologies in the writing process

 \section{Declaration of Generative AI and AI-assisted technologies in the writing process}

-During the preparation of this work the authors used Paperpal in order to proofread.
-After using this tool/service, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.
+During the preparation of this work the authors used Paperpal in order to proofread and Claude (Anthropic, via github copilot) in order to assist with coding for dense eigenproblem testing.
+After using these tools/services, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.